Report Contents

 Colorado allows vehicles with salvage titles to be rebuilt and put back on the road, but the process isn't super rigorous.
 The vehicle needs a VIN inspection and has to meet basic safety standards, but there's no comprehensive structural integrity test.
 This means the quality of rebuilt title vehicles varies wildly.
 Some are perfectly fine — minor damage, professional repairs.
 Others are legitimately dangerous — flood damage covered up with a detail job, or frame damage hidden under fresh paint.
 Denver's market sees a lot of rebuilt Subarus and trucks brought up from Texas flood zones or California fire areas.
 A rebuilt title will cut resale value by 20-40% and make financing nearly impossible.
 Before you even consider one, get a detailed VIN check to see what the original damage was, then pay for a pre-purchase inspection from a mechanic you trust.

 About 60 seconds.
-You enter the VIN, the ClearVin API searches NHTSA, NMVTIS, Colorado DMV records, insurance databases, and auction histories, then generates your report instantly.
+You enter the VIN, our system searches NHTSA, NMVTIS, Colorado DMV records, insurance databases, and auction histories, then generates your report instantly.
 You'll get a PDF you can download and review right away.
 No waiting for mail, no business day delays.
 This is especially useful when you're at a dealership or meeting a private seller — you can run the check on your phone before you commit to anything.
 The AI analysis takes another minute or two if you want deeper insights about reliability, maintenance costs, or market value.
 For $12.95, you get immediate answers about whether that vehicle has flood damage, hail claims, or title issues.

 Flood damage from Front Range storms, hail damage from spring and summer storms, and accelerated wear from mountain driving.
 The September 2013 floods totaled thousands of vehicles, and some of those made it back onto the market with questionable repairs.
 Hail is a constant issue — a single storm can cause $3,000-5,000 in cosmetic damage, and not all sellers disclose it.
 Mountain driving is harder on vehicles than most people realize: constant elevation changes stress engines and transmissions, descents wear brakes fast, and undercarriages take a beating from rocks and road salt.
 Odometer fraud is also common with trucks and SUVs coming from Wyoming or rural areas.
 A comprehensive VIN check will flag flood titles, insurance claims for hail damage, and odometer discrepancies before you buy.